Volunteer Application Process

 All volunteers will need to be Garda Vetted as part of their application process, in accordance with WMOF2018 Child protection and Safeguarding polices.

+After you have returned your form you will receive an email from the Garda Vetting office with instructions on how to complete the vetting process.
 All Garda vetting is now done online.
 An applying volunteer will be able to trace the progress of their own application.

 For further information please see https://vetting.garda.ie/Help/FAQ

 What documents will the Garda Vetting require?

 - photographic identification (i.e. A valid Passport or Drivers License)

 - a recent utility bill or document that proves your address.

 - a list of all the addresses where you have lived in since birth.